turelljj/simulated_on_prem_with_ipsec_and_bgp/README.md

 # Goal
 simulate On-Prem env with centos on AWS (different vpc)

+# pre
+this module use ansible for configuring 'on-prem', so ansible is needed.

 # Tools
 on-prem : centos8
 ipsec   : strongswan
 bgp     : frrouting

 # Required variables
 - AWS_SECRET_ID